bambuco2/PR17DDEEJVTH/README.md

 We have used measures such as Information Gain and Information gain ratio, to see, which attributes contribute the most when it comes to determining whether a random crime can be solved or not, based on presented attributes for that crime.
 <br/>
 ![alt text](https://github.com/bambuco2/PR17DDEEJVTH/blob/master/atributi.jpg)<br/>
 From this picture, we can see that Perpetrators sex and Perpetrators race are the strongest attributes.
-Based on our calculations, these two attributes are the strongest, when it comes to determining whether a random crime can/will be solved.
+Based on our calculations, these two attributes are the strongest, when it comes to determining whether a random crime can/will be solved or not.
 In other words, if Perpetrators sex and Perpetrators race are known for a random crime, there is a high chance that we already know whether this crime can be solved or not.

 ### Finding similarities between years